punisher-303/DoctorRubyAi/README.md

 3. Configure environment variables:

-Create a `.env` file in the root directory with the following content:
+Create a `.env example.env` file in the root directory with the following content:

 ```dotenv
 # Supabase